1937 Fleischer Studios strike: Early strike actions

 The strike commenced as expected on May 7, 1937, at 6:30 p.m., with picketing outside of the studio's offices on Broadway.
 Many of the picketers carried signs that had humorous slogans referencing the cartoons they worked on, such as, "We Can't Get Much Spinach on Salaries as Low as $15.00 a Week" and "Nudist Betty?
 How Can I Dress on Max Fleischer's Pay?", and chants of "I'm Popeye the Union Man" were repeated.

-Shortly after the strike began, several Fleischer employees who had been on their dinner break returned to the studio to find the picket line blocked off entry to the building.
+Shortly after the strike began, several Fleischer employees who had been on their dinner break returned to the studio to find the picket line blocked entry to the building.
 Wanting to get back in, some of the non-union employees decided to charge the line, resulting in a scuffle.
 The fighting lasted for about 30 minutes, during which time several individuals sustained injuries, such as when inker Gill Fox threw his non-union supervisor Frank Paiker into the street.
 The fighting only stopped when members of the New York City Police Department arrived.
 More fighting broke out that night after police ordered the picketers to maintain a line near the curb, attracting a crowd of about 2,000 spectators.
 In the aftermath, several picketers were arrested, including three for assault and either ten or eleven for disorderly conduct.
 This first night of picketing received widespread coverage from local media, including articles in the Daily News and the New York Herald Tribune.

 The violence from the first night led to the studio shutting down for the night.
 The following day, the company sent a message to everyone in the animation department saying that work would resume on Monday, May 10, with the company providing protection for the animators.
 While many animators opted to not cross the picket line at that time, 16 did, and work resumed, albeit at a slower rate.
 Some notable employees who continued to work for Fleischer during the strike included Bob Kane, who would go on to cocreate the comic book character Batman, and Lillian Friedman Astor, the first female to be given a role as a studio animator.
 During the strike, workers at the studio would produce the cartoon Popeye the Sailor Meets Ali Baba's Forty Thieves.
-Over the course of the next week, many animators began to gradually return to work, and by that Thursday, only 7 people from the higher departments of the company were continuing to honor the picket line.
+Over the course of the next week, many animators began to gradually return to work, and by that Thursday, only seven people from the higher departments of the company were continuing to honor the picket line.
 By the end of the week, all of these individuals except one, animator Eli Brucker, had returned to work, and the company began to hire strikebreakers to replace the strikers in the lower departments.
 Brucker would be the only animator to honor the picket line for the duration of the strike.